beancount/ledger2beancount/docs/manual.md

 payee_tag

-:   Specify metadata tags (after the mapping done by `metadata_map`) used to set the payee.
+:   Specify a metadata tag (after the mapping done by `metadata_map`) used to set the payee.

 payer_tag

-:   Specify metadata tags (after the mapping done by `metadata_map`) used to set the payee.
+:   Specify a metadata tag (after the mapping done by `metadata_map`) used to set the payee.

 payee_split